 For the purpose of this FOA, "construction" is defined as, but not limited to, building, erecting, altering, remodeling, or repairing a particular structure or facility.
-Construction does not include the installation of equipment, such as energy generating systems, energy efficiency measures, energy storage systems, integrated energy systems, or activities ancillary to those installations.
+Construction does not include the installation of clean energy technology.
 Projects that include construction as a primary activity will not be considered under this FOA unless such activity is integral to meeting the objectives of the FOA and only with prior written authorization from the Contracting Officer.